09 Oct Housing Bubble 2018

 12 Reasons for a Housing Crash

-- excessively high home prices from a price bubble
+- excessively high home prices form a price bubble

 - wage growth not keeping up with home prices